-In Gaia’s Garden, Toby Hemenway suggests a mixture of the following mix, which would only need mowed once or twice per year:
+In Gaia’s Garden, Toby Hemenway suggests the following mix that includes yarrow, mowing just once or twice per year:

 For more about food forests, see:

-Where lead contamination in soil is a concern, yarrow may be able to help with the clean up.
+Where lead contamination in soil is a concern, yarrow may help with the clean up.

 2. It attracts beneficial insects and pollinators.